Royal N. Baker: Biography

 He went to Korea in April 1952 and assumed command of the 4th Fighter Interceptor Group, Far East Air Forces.
 During the Korean War, he flew 127 missions and accumulated 199 combat hours in F-86 Sabre jet aircraft and was awarded the Distinguished Service Cross and Legion of Merit.
 He was the leading jet ace when he returned home and is the 21st jet ace of the Korean War, with 13 enemy aircraft destroyed.

 In March 1953 Baker was assigned to Air Defense Command with duty station at Edwards Air Force Base, California, where he served as liaison project officer, Directorate of Plans and Requirements; in July 1955 became ADC project officer for the Directorate of Operations and Training; and in May 1957 became director of testing for the Air Force Flight Test Center of the Air Research and Development Command.
 He graduated from the National War College in June 1961.

 He next assumed command of the 20th Tactical Fighter Wing at Royal Air Force Station Wethersfield, England.
 In June 1963 he was appointed deputy commander of Third Air Force with headquarters at South Ruislip, England.
 In July 1964 General Baker returned to Washington, D.C., and assumed duties as chief of Regional Division 1, Plans and Policy Directorate of the Organization of the Joint Chiefs of Staff.
 He was assigned in August 1966 as vice commander of Twelfth Air Force with headquarters at Waco, Texas.

-In March 1968 Baker went to the Republic of Vietnam as assistant chief of staff for plans, Military Assistance Command Vietnam, and in July 1968 assumed duties as vice commander, Seventh Air Force.
+In March 1968 Baker went to South Vietnam as assistant chief of staff for plans, Military Assistance Command Vietnam, and in July 1968 assumed duties as vice commander, Seventh Air Force.
 He flew 140 combat sorties and piloted every kind of USAF combat aircraft based in Vietnam.
 In July 1969 he was appointed commander, Seventeenth Air Force, Ramstein Air Base, West Germany, with dual responsibility to command NATO's Allied Sector Three.
 In February 1971 he was assigned as chief, Military Assistance Advisory Group, with headquarters at Bonn, Germany.

 In January 1973 Baker became vice commander, Aerospace Defense Command, at Ent Air Force Base, Colo.
 Because of the consolidation of Continental Air Defense Command and Aerospace Defense Command headquarters he was appointed assistant vice commander on July 1, 1973, and in January 1974 was renamed vice commander until his retirement from the USAF on August 1, 1975.

 Baker died on April 17, 1976, and was buried at the Pecan Grove Cemetery in McKinney, Texas.